JanaviSingh/ExpressiFy/README.md

 # 😊 ExpressiFy – Emotion-Based Content Recommendation System Driven by Facial Recognition

 > 🎬 Watch what suits your mood.
 Real-time emotion detection meets personalized content recommendation.
---- Because sometimes we spend hours scrolling… and still can’t find something that matches our mood.
+Because sometimes we spend hours scrolling… and still can’t find something that matches our mood.

 ## 🧠 About the Project

 **ExpressiFy** is an intelligent content recommendation system powered by real-time **facial emotion detection**.
 Built with deep learning and computer vision, it captures your current emotional state through your webcam and recommends **movies** that align with your mood.

 Traditional platforms suggest content based on your **past**.
-ExpressiFy recommends based on your **present.**
+Expressify recommends based on your **present**.

 ---

 ## 💡 Why ExpressiFy?